Class Teachers: Ms Louise Hawkins and Miss Pippa Hirst

 Ensuring that the childen in the centre integrate and play with their counterparts in the rest of the school is a priority.
 All children have a programme of inclusion into the main classes of the school and play with children from the main school during playtimes.
 As children enter Key Stage 2, they become more fully integrated into the main school, but still with the support and modified curriculum designed to meet their needs.

-Please select the link below and take a look at our Curriculum Newsletters for each term.
+Please click on any of the links below to take a look at your child's Curriculum Newsletters and Home Learning Menus for each term.

-Please contact your child's class teacher if you would like more information about the curriculum your child is following.
+Please do not hesitate to contact your child's class teacher if you would like any more information about the curriculum your child is following - or if you have any questions/queries at all.

 The children in the Language Centre have the opportunity to take part in a variety of enrichment activities to help